 Rigid hierarchies can strangle employee morale and stifle creativity, especially if some employees work in physical isolation from others.
 Engaging in small, helpful acts can help overcome any hierarchical disconnect that may have started to creep into your practice culture.
-Restocking paper cups, cleaning the coffee maker, or helping out with a patient issue can show your staff that you are “one of them” and break down barriers to communication.
+Restocking paper cups, cleaning the coffee maker, or helping out with a patient issue can show your staff that you are “one of them” and break down communication barriers.

-Participating in the daily routine of your staff humanizes you as a leader and forges trust and respect among your employees.
+Participating in your staff’s daily routine humanizes you as a leader and forges trust and respect among your employees.
 Remember, the most loved (and respected) general is the one who leads their troops into battle and is not afraid to get their hands dirty!

 7. Work Space